nordeim/RAG_with_DeepSeek_R1/code_re-analysis_gemini_rag_app-v6.md

 **Web Search for Validation and Best Practices**:

-I performed web searches using terms like "RAG best practices", "hybrid retrieval RAG", "incremental indexing RAG", "RAG answer validation", "BM25 FAISS RAG", "Elasticsearch RAG", "RAG caching strategies".
-The search results confirm many of the points identified in the research paper and my code review:
+Perform web searches using terms like "RAG best practices", "hybrid retrieval RAG", "incremental indexing RAG", "RAG answer validation", "BM25 FAISS RAG", "Elasticsearch RAG", "RAG caching strategies".
+Use search results to confirm many of the points identified in the research paper and your code review:

 *   **Hybrid Retrieval is a common best practice**: Combining vector search (FAISS, vector databases) with keyword search (BM25, Elasticsearch) is widely recommended for improving RAG retrieval performance.
 [3, 4, 8, 9, 10, 12, 13, 14, 15, 16, 17, 19, 20, 21, 22]
 *   **Incremental indexing is crucial for efficiency**:  Re-indexing the entire dataset every time is inefficient.
 Incremental indexing based on document changes is a necessary optimization for real-world RAG applications.
 [5, 9, 10]